turning data and information into insights and inspiration to save our planet.

 My Pillars

-Collaboration, accessibility, and inclusiveness are what
+Collaboration, accessibility, and inclusiveness are what feed my work and passion every day.

-Democratizing and sharing data and tools ensures that everyone has equitable access to the information and inspiration needed to solve our biggest challenges.
+accessibility: democratizing and sharing data and tools ensures that everyone has equitable access to the information and inspiration needed to solve our biggest challenges.

-Racial, social and environmental justice are at the core of building the communities and places we all want and need to thrive in our lifetimes.
+inclusiveness: racial, social and environmental justice are at the core of building the communities and places we all want and need to thrive in our lifetimes.

 Now available for strategic consulting engagements